MatiasZapf/win-mediakey-lolbin/README.md

 ---

-## 📄 License
+## License

-This project is public domain.
-Feel free to use it, modify it, and learn from it.
+This project is dedicated to the public domain - [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+No rights reserved.